dethe/resume/teaching/README.md

 - March 2018 - Present
 - Digital Services Technician

-Help people use the libraries tech services: 3D printers, multimedia digitization stations, scanners, Raspberry Pis, Lego WeDo and Lego Mindstorms, and more.
+Help people use the libraries tech services: 3D printers, multimedia digitization stations, scanners, Raspberry Pis, BBC Micro:bits, Makey-Makeys, Lego WeDo and Lego Mindstorms, and more.

+1. Pivot workshops and clubs to online during the Covid-19 pandemic
+1. Write Shimmy animation tool and built workshops around it
+1. Write Moat private file sharing server
+2. Write multiple games as examples
-1. Introduce and lead Code Clubs weekly for kids, teens, and adults
+3. Introduce and lead Code Clubs weekly for kids, teens, and adults/seniors
+4. Lead tabletop role playing games for pre-teens
-2. Teach Intro to HTML and CSS
+5. Teach Intro to HTML and CSS
-3. Run Minecraft Club for 6+ year olds, set up and maintain server
+6. Run Minecraft Club for 6+ year olds, set up and maintain server
-4. Help organize quarterly Maker Expo events: one for students, one for fashion, one for healthcare, one for science.
+7. Help organize quarterly Maker Expo events: one for students, one for fashion, one for healthcare, one for science.
-5. Organize Processing Community Day
+8. Organize Processing Community Days
-6. Write web apps and AR to support teen summer programs
+9. Write web apps and AR to support teen summer reading programs
-7. Co-teach Text Adventure Game course, creating a collaborative text adventure webapp
+10. Co-teach Text Adventure Game course, creating a collaborative text adventure webapp
-8. Teach Game Programming with Pico-8
+11. Teach Game Programming with Pico-8 (parent/child workshop)
-9. Co-teach Computer Basics for Seniors
+12. Co-teach Computer Basics for Seniors
-10. Help organize community partner events like RoboSports and Under The GUI
+13. Help organize community partner events like RoboSports and Under The GUI

 ### British Columbia Institute of Technology